Meenangadi in Kerala has achieved something which is worth knowing and adopting by every place in the world.

 The Team behind the Dream Project of Meenangadi Kerala

-The project has the involvement of people from different working fields, including farmers, students, teachers, technical experts, scientists, social organizations and people’s representatives.
+The project has the involvement of people from different working fields, including farmers, students, teachers, technical experts, scientists, social organizations, and people’s representatives of Meenangadi.
 Technical support and guidance are provided by the environment advocacy group Thanal, M.S.
 Swaminathan Research Foundations Committee Agro-biodiversity Centre, Academy of Climate Change Education and Research (ACCER) of Kerala Agricultural University, Zoology Department of Kannur University, Mahatma Gandhi National Rural Employee Guarantee Act (MGNREGA) workers, and Kudumbasree Unit.
 Funds for the project were earmarked by the Panchayat as well as the Kerala Government.

 How they Progress towards the Target?

-38 acres of land around a temple had been converted into a forest, where the saplings of thousands of trees were planted and preserved under the guidance of MGNREGA team.
+38 acres of land around a temple has been converted into a forest in Meenangadi, where the saplings of thousands of trees were planted and preserved under the guidance of MGNREGA team.
 More than 3 lakh saplings were distributed among the families of the village to plant in different places, and the villagers were supported and educated by the MGNREGA workers to plant and conserve them.
 The individual households are offered incentives to plant and protect the trees.